 I have just finished discussing over the phone with a friend whom I noticed has been off the usual social media platforms for about a month now.
 He told me that switched off his data and took a much-deserved break from the barrage of the mostly garbage info we lap up from today’s digital world.

 He said unlike before they now stay in the bedroom chatting for hours without the incessant notification sounds that interrupt your flow during family discussions.
-Ultimately he is happy because he is now loving up with his wife, and they now share jokes and banter like twins.
+Ultimately he is happy because he is loving up with his wife as they now share jokes and banter like twins.

 When I finally asked him to check the message I sent via WhatsApp he laughed and replied: “ Cmoni I’m not switching on my data even for you”.
 He gave me his wife’s number to forward the message to him.